apell74/phase-3-project/README.md

 Iterative analysis of multiple features creates a better understanding of which factors contribute to a customer switching providers.
 My firm, Pell & Associates Data Solutions, has developed a classifier model that is capable of predicting with up to 93% accuracy whether a customer will switch providers or not.
 Being able to accurately forecast churn and knowing its key predictors is vital for any telecommunications business, as it allows them to stay ahead of customer needs and expand their services with a clear perspective on risk.

 # Business Understanding
 Telecommunications companies provide some of the most valuable services in the world to their customers allowing people to communicate across states, borders, and continents.
 The market is valued at over 1.7 trillion dollars globally.
 Telecoms companies are in a unique position because, to the average consumer, the level of service between most of these companies is identical.
 Moreover, there is an abundance of choice; many reputable companies exist in most countries.
-Since most people cannot go without a service provider, they may be more likely to switch to another provider if they perceive a problem with their current one.
-For service providers in America and abroad, it is important to foresee the risk of customers switching providers, as unexpected departures can lead to a drop in revenues and a lack of clarity regarding how to stem the tide.
+For service providers, it is important to foresee the risk of customers switching providers, as unexpected departures can lead to a drop in revenues and a lack of clarity regarding how to stem the tide.

 Pell & Associates Data Solutions is here to help provide that clarity.
 This project will examine over 3300 customer records from across America, modeling trends and building predictive classifiers that are able to accurately assess whether future customers are at risk of leaving.

 # Data Understanding
 The available data comes from a telecom compoany's record of customer information.
 Our target for this analysis will be the "churn" column.
 In this case, churn is a metric that reports whether a customer switched providers or not.
 For this project, the "negative case" will be 0, indicating that the customer did not "churn", or switch.
 The positive case will be 1, meaning that the customer did switch.
 My analysis will examine features that are likely to play a role in customer churn.
-They include:
+Key features include:

 - State
-- Account Length (in months)
-- Area Code
 - International Plan (y/n)
-- Voice Mail Plan (y/n)
-- No. of Voicemail Messages
 - Total Day Minutes, Calls, and Charges
-- Total Evening Minutes, Calls, and Charges
-- Total Night Minutes, Calls, and Charges
 - Total International Minutes, Calls, and Charges
 - No. of Customer Service Calls